sarahstandish/arabic-dictation-app-backend/notes.md

 - audio content is sent as a string encoded in base64.
 This is because JSON is a text format and doesn't directly support binary data.
 This makes me think that I also need to send it back in base64.
 It must be converted from base64 to binary before it can be played on a device.

 # To do
-- Set versioning on Google cloud https://cloud.google.com/storage/docs/object-versioning
 - Prep API to send new data with info about host URL
-- Prep tests to test for the correct URL being sent
+- Prep tests to test for the correct URL being sent - sample URL: https://storage.googleapis.com/arabic-dictation-app/9435984380707924a723b5f7bc6ab39c

 - Write a script to upload all words to Google cloud

 # Questions
 - What's the best way to send back a response from the API?